thuliteio/getdoks.org/content/docs/help/how-to-update.md

 ## Update npm packages

-Bump the versions in the `devDependencies` section of `./package.json` to their latest versions, and run:
+Bump the versions in the `devDependencies` section of `./package.json` to your liking, and run:

 ```bash
 npm update